 BuckeyeMail Changes: Information for Alumni

-If you have auto-forwarding set up for your email account, this change means that emails sent to a lastname.#@osu.edu email will no longer automatically forward to your buckeyemail.osu.edu email or to a personal email.
+- If you had auto-forwarding set up for your email account, forwarding of emails sent to your lastname.#@osu.edu address stopped being automatically forwarded to your BuckeyeMail or personal email on Dec.
+31, 2024.

-Why Automatic Email Account Forwarding is Ending
+Why Automatic Email Account Forwarding was Ended

 What You Should Do